 Couples Therapy Research Confirms – Therapy can Repair Relationships

 Research into the science of love has delved into the day to day arguments, the ways couples connect and repair their relationship, or build divisive walls between them.
-The good news is that over thirty years of compiled research has given couple therapists a solid foundation of scientific data upon which to build interventions that work!
+The good news is that over thirty years of compiled research has given couple therapists a solid foundation of science upon which to build interventions that work!
 This is not to say that “anything and everything works”, as that would be wishful thinking.
 Working with a Registered Couple and Family therapist provides couples an opportunity to work with someone whose training specifically focused on the body of research and interventions for restoring healthy relationships.
 Working with Michele, couples can rediscover the connection that once fueled their love.
 Relationships can be repaired.

 Michele is among a growing number of couples and marriage counselling therapists who have sought and found current, research-based solutions to the day to day difficulties couples face (Afterall, if something is clearly proven to work, isn’t this the approach you want your couples therapist to take?).
 Michele works with couples using approaches that incorporate comprehensive information about the individual people in a couple, the dynamics of couple relationships, the influence of extended family, and the contributions of the larger community in which we live.
 No two couples are exactly alike, and thus, no single approach works for all couples.

 For couples where the mutual goal is to strengthen and improve communication and connection in the relationship, in most cases Michele works alongside the couple to identify the communication patterns that aren’t working for them, to understand the individual experiences that make it difficult to mend the relationship when things go poorly, and to help the couple reconnect when there’s been a regrettable experience.
 In this early work, the aim is to decrease the tension, and prevent new hurts to the relationship.
 Following this initial phase, Michele works with the couple to connect more deeply, creating greater safety and awareness of individual vulnerabilities, and supports couples who want to move past a particularly painful and divisive injury to their relationship.
 When people who love and want to connect with each other are able to thoroughly examine and connect through the most difficult times in their relationship, most couples find their joy and desire for each other returns, opening the way to a future of greater intimacy and passion.
 This second phase gives couples a sense of repairing and transforming their relationship for the better.
-The third phase of couple work focuses on leaving therapy with tools to sustain the gains the couple have made.
+The third phase of couple work focuses on leaving therapy with insight and practices to sustain the gains the couple have made.
 When couples are learning and experiencing this deep closeness, facilitated by the therapist, this knowledge is held by the couple over the long run.
 Couples who complete this work gain the ability to recognize when they’re falling into a familiar trap, and they know how to connect again to mend the relationship.
 Couples are able to keep their relationship close, even months and years after they leave therapy.

-Research Background – Optional Reading
+Research and Science of Relationship Background – Optional Reading

 Also interested in supporting relationships, Dr. Sue Johnson and Les Greenberg combined their background in attachment theory (~1950’s, John Bowlby) and their study of other relationship researchers to establish the Emotionally Focused Therapy approach to working with couples.
 Today, EFT is one of the most empirically validated types of couple’s therapy (Johnson et al., 2005).
 There is significant research on this approach and it has been found that 70-75% of couples move from distress to recovery, and that 90% show significant improvements.
 These results appear to be less susceptible to relapse than those from other approaches (Gurman & Jacobson, 2002).
-As such, Emotionally Focused Therapy for Couples is an evidence-based treatment protocol.

-Prior to learning the Attachment-Based Developmental approach and Emotionally Focused Therapy, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian, Gottman), as well as the newer models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.
+Prior to learning the Attachment-Based Developmental approach and Emotionally Focused Therapy, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian, Gottman), as well as the contemporary models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.

 - Neufeld, G. (2018) Making Sense of Therapy: Intensive III advanced training.